viega/hatrack/README.md

-Note that, unlike some other parallel data structures that have an associative (dictionary-like) interface, most of these hash tables (with the exception of lohat2), are true hash tables, with average O(1) insertions, lookups and deletes.
+Note that, unlike some other parallel data structures that have an associative (dictionary-like) interface, most of these hash tables (with the exception of lohat-b), are true hash tables, with average O(1) insertions, lookups and deletes.

 ## Getting started